 Generally speaking, in addition to the payment types offered by an international payment specialist, a total payment solution may have one or both of the following capabilities:

-Multi-currency accounts.
+Multi-currency account.
 An ability to establish virtual bank accounts for you in foreign currency denominations.
 This is most useful for entrepreneurs and businesses who accept payments from various parts of the world.
-A multi-currency account is a useful alternative to having a fully fledged foreign bank account in another country.
+A multi-currency account is a useful alternative to having a fully-fledged foreign bank account in another country.